Back to Blog

 Do I Need Approval to Use the API?

-But to go live and work with real user data, your application needs to pass an official review and get the green light from TikTok.
-They want to make sure you're building something legitimate and respectful of user privacy.
+Yes.
+Start by registering an application on the TikTok for Developers portal, which gives you a sandbox to test in.
+To go live with real user data, your application needs to pass an official review.
+TikTok wants to make sure you're building something legitimate and privacy-respecting.

 Can I Just Grab Any Public Data with the API?